parthj100/College0/README.md

 > AI-Enabled College Program Management System

-College0 is a full-stack academic management platform that supports the complete lifecycle of a college program — from student and instructor admissions through course registration, grading, academic standing, complaints, and graduation.
+College0 is a full-stack academic management platform that supports the complete lifecycle of a college program.
+From student and instructor admissions through course registration, grading, academic standing, complaints, and graduation.
 An integrated AI assistant answers role-scoped questions using a local knowledge store first, with a general LLM as fallback.

 ---